For a civilian economy free of violence.

 Yes.
 Unlike traditional regulations that merely manage or restrict dual-use items, Peaceful Commerce takes a radical approach: it strictly prohibits the sale of any goods or services (whether lethal or non-lethal, including raw materials, IT, logistics, catering, etc.) to armed groups.
 The focus is on the end-user, not just the product.

-Project Lead, Peaceful Commerce
+Founder & Project Lead, Peaceful Commerce

 stefan@peacefulcommerce.orgChemin de la Charrue 3